AdaCore/langkit-query-language/user_manual/generated/stdlib.rst

     Return the index of the first non blank character of s, starting at ind

+.. function:: get_parameter(params, actual)

+    Given a List[ParamActual], return the parameter corresponding to actual, null if actual is not found.

 .. function:: get_subp_body(node)

     Return the SubpBody or TaskBody corresponding to node, if any, null